 Make sure that before you go shopping, you create a list of what you need.
 Make it a point to only purchase what’s on that list, and anything else can wait.

 Parents, you have my full support in leaving the kiddos at home with your spouse or a babysitter to shop in peace.
 Er, I mean…to avoid overspending.
-Kids are notorious for wearing you down til they get what they want, so do yourself a favor and avoid the situation at all costs!
-Your wallet will thank you, and grocery shopping while feel a bit like a vacation.
+Kids are notorious for wearing you down till they get what they want, so do yourself a favor and avoid the situation at all costs!
+Your wallet will thank you, and grocery shopping will feel a bit like a vacation.
 Win-win!

 Leave your cards at home.

 Avoid temptation altogether by leaving your credit cards at home.
 If you don’t have them, it’s easier to avoid spending money you don’t have (since that is essentially what they’re for!).
-Even better – if need be, freeze them, lock them in a safe, or – if you’re feeling really brave – cut them up!
+Even better – if need be, freeze them, lock them in a safe, or – if you’re feeling fearless – cut them up!

 Kick it all off with a spending freeze or savings challenge.